How Is Produces Represented In A Chemical Reaction

 Isomers are molecules with the same chemical formula but different structural arrangements.
 They can exhibit different physical and chemical properties.
 Isomers are represented using different structural formulas or names to distinguish them.

-For example, butane (C₄H₁₀) has two isomers: n-butane and isobutane.
+To give you an idea, butane (C₄H₁₀) has two isomers: n-butane and isobutane.

 2. Stereoisomers